ChicoState/ux-SoundCircle/phaseI/README.md

 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!
 Through our lengthy research, the UX team found that most
+- Heuristic Evaluation(Show the table to share findings)

 ## Conclusions